Escrow: What Is It And How Does It Work?

 Lower Escrow Estimates Than Actually Required

 The amount needed for your escrow depends on your property taxes and homeowners insurance costs, which can change from year to year.
-Your servicer will determine the amount needed based on the previous year’s bills.
+The amount needed will be based on the previous year’s bills.

-When you first move into your home, though, your property is reassessed for tax purposes.
+When you first move into your home, your property is reassessed for tax purposes.
 This may cause your property taxes to increase substantially, especially if the home value has risen.
 When a servicer estimates the escrow, they may not be able to predict an increase in your property taxes.
+Rocket has processes in place to reasonably predict tax bills on home purchases, but not all loan originators or servicers do.

 Because of this, your escrow may come up short.
 If that happens, you’ll have to pay the difference with an increase in your monthly escrow payment.